ostreedev/ostree/docs/manual/atomic-upgrades.md

 configuration is untouched.
 We want to add this deployment o the "deployment list".

-To support a more general case, OSTree supports atomic ransitioning between arbitrary sets of deployments, with the restriction that the currently booted deployment must always be in the new set.
+To support a more general case, OSTree supports atomic transitioning between arbitrary sets of deployments, with the restriction that the currently booted deployment must always be in the new set.
 In the normal case, we have exactly one deployment, which is the booted one,